This post is also available in: Italiano (Italian)

 All these features mean that the Falabella Horse is not, of course, suitable for the saddle but it is ideal as a company because it is very docile and gentle, gentle and is a good jumper to keep in the garden but absolutely not at home!

-And if you too love horses and their elegance as we love them, visit the Club Cavallo Italia Friends page and become one of us.
+If you too love horses and their elegance as we love them, visit the Club Cavallo Italia Friends page and become one of ou

 Club Cavallo Italia Friends is a community, a tribe, the group of people from all over the world who love the horse, even without owning it.